ericwbailey/ericwbailey.website/source/published/i-love-my-slightly-smart-tiny-tv.md

   <p>The tiny TV looks like how a television from the 1940s might, with a large boxy frame, faux wood exterior, and a front metal speaker grill flanked by two control dials.
 The TV's frame is also held up off the ground via four small faux wooden legs.</p>
 </details>

 A larger part of this feeling is because the device is simple, straightforward, unambitious, and intentionally imperfect.
-A dwelling in those qualities is joy.
+And <strong>dwelling in those qualities is joy</strong>.

 Don’t get we wrong: simpler isn’t necessarily better, and [nostalgia can be a trap](https://antientro.pics/retro/criticism/2024/05/05/sick-of-old-computers).
 But the technology the TinyTV is paying tribute to, and [the media I load onto it](https://www.youtube.com/watch?v=bLlj_GeKniA) was far more innocent about where [things would wind up](https://www.axios.com/2024/04/23/google-fires-employees-protest-israel-contract-nimbus).